TaurVil/VilgalysFogel_Amboseli_admixture/02_local-ancestry-calling/02.1.LCLAE/README.md

 # merge tracts for all individuals into a single file
 touch all.tracts.txt; for f in `ls *tracts.d2.*`; do sed '1d' $f >> amboseli_LCLAE_tracts.txt; done
 ```

+## Visualizing local ancestry calls

+We visualize local ancestry calls using LCLAE in Figures 1A, 3B, and 3C.
+The code for each of these figures is provided here.

+* **Fig 1A**: example visualizaiton of local ancestry in Amboseli individuals.
+Calls data from `amboseli_LCLAE_tracts.txt`.
+* **Fig 3B**: example of local ancestry for 2 Amboseli individuals with different timing of admixture.
+Calls data from `amboseli_LCLAE_tracts.txt`.
+* **Fig 3C**: distribution of anubis ancestry in amboseli baboons.
+Calls mean estimated ancestry from Table S1 or `VilgalysFogel_main_data_file.250kb_windows.RData`.